 Simple English definitions for legal terms

-Read a random definition: reverse bear hug
+Read a random definition: continuity-of-entity doctrine

 The Uniformity Clause is a rule in the U.S. Constitution that says federal taxes must be collected in the same way from everyone.
 This means that everyone pays their fair share of taxes, no matter where they live or how much money they make.